-NIH research saves lives.
-It helps prevent cancer, obesity, heart disease, diabetes, and other chronic diseases.
+National Institutes of Health (NIH) research saves lives.
+It helps prevent and treat cancer, obesity, heart disease, diabetes, and other chronic diseases.
+Half of U.S. adults suffer from one or more chronic diseases.

 NIH research helps the economy.
 Every \$1 in NIH funding generates about \$2.21 in local economic growth.
-Discoveries from NIH-funded research also fuel the U.S. biomedical industry, which employs 1 million U.S. citizens and exports \$90 billion in goods and services annually.
+NIH-supported research adds \$69 billion to our annual GDP and supports 7 million jobs.

 But funding for NIH research is threatened.
-Inflation and sequestration have cost the NIH more than \$6 billion in purchasing power in the last decade.
+Inflation and sequestration have cost the NIH more than \$6 billion in purchasing power since 2004.
 Less funding for research means:

-- Slowdowns in developing new cancer drugs and finding effective strategies for preventing chronic diseases. - The United States could lose its position as a world leader in science and technology. - Fewer jobs in every state in the nation and the loss of promising researchers to other career paths.
+- Slowdowns in developing new cancer drugs and finding effective strategies for preventing chronic diseases. - The United States could lose its position as a world leader in science and technology.
+Scientific competitors like China are currently increasing their investments in research. - Fewer jobs in every state in the nation and the loss of promising researchers to other career paths.